abhivaikar/ListenYoutube/README.md

 # ListenYoutube
-Chrome extension to play youtube videos just to listen to them without opening a tab
+Chrome extension to play youtube videos in background, just to listen to them without opening a tab